 Overnight icon Overnight: Hotel Inka Utama or Similar

 Day 7 - Drive to Sorata Valley – 2-3 hours.
 Start trek, 3,947m/13,038ft – 10.3km, 5 hours.
-Camp above Llojena, 4,050m/13,287ft.
+Camp at Alto Llojena, 4,050m/13,287ft.

 You will pick up your transport for the 2-3 hour drive to Sorata Valley.
 Your drive takes you along the shores of Lake Titicaca through small fishing and farming communities before joining the paved road to the town of Achacachi, which is well-known for its political militancy.
 You will stop for lunch as you follow the north-eastern shore of the lake and thereafter head into Sorata

 From Lake Titicaca the Cordillera Real appears to lie just across the Altiplano, however there is a set of deep hidden valleys between the two and you will drive down into these.
 Sorata valley runs around the Cordillera Real and takes the waters to the Amazon basin.
 The valley is warmer and the vegetation lush by comparison.
 Sorata valley was a trading centre for coca, quinine and rubber - commodities brought up and over the Andes from the cloud forests and jungles to the east.
 Before getting too low inside the valley you will start hiking at 3974 m.
 The first part follows a wide ridge in front of the gigantic Illampu and Jankohuma massif.
 The views are wide open and show how great the Andean mountains are.
 The trail will pass by ancient terraces that are still cultivated.
-A long traverse will take you at the village of Llojena.
+A long traverse will take you to the village of Llojena.
 Camp will be set up at 4,050m on the hills above the village.

 Overnight icon Overnight: Camp

-Day 8 - Trek to San Francisco Lake - approximately 12km, 7-8 hours.
+Day 8 - Trek to San Francisco Lake, 4,510m/14,797ft - approximately 12km, 7-8 hours.

 Today's route will also follow an easy terrain ascending gradually along the valley of Sorata river towards the pass, 4,921m/16,140ft.
 On the way you will follow on and off llama paths traversing large areas of low grass where, if you look closely, you can spot the paths of ancient aqueducts, almost disappeared.